 As you’d expect, this fennel orange salad is so easy to make.

 - Wash, dry, and tear the lettuce into bite-sized pieces.

 - Remove the peel and pith from the orange.
 Cut the orange into sections or into rounds.

-- Layer the salad as follows: lettuce, fennel slices, orange, lettuce.
+- Layer the salad as follows: lettuce, sliced, orange, salad greens.
 Repeat these layers until all of these three ingredients have been used.
 Top with pomegranate arils.

-- To prepare the dressing, whisk the vinegar, juice, oil, salt, pepper, and sugar together.
+- To prepare the orange dressing, whisk the vinegar, juice, oil, salt, pepper, and sugar together.

 The above is simply a quick summary of this recipe.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.

 Can I Make This Salad Ahead of Time?

 If you’re planning a dinner party and need to do some of the prep work in advance, you can easily prep the individual ingredients and the dressing ahead of time.

 I recommend storing them in separate containers in the fridge and assembling the fennel citrus salad just before you plan on serving it.
-This will prevent the lettuce from becoming soggy.
+This will prevent the salad greens from becoming soggy.

 What to Serve with Fennel Orange Salad

 This winter salad is a great side for a number of hearty dishes.
-Some of my favorite mains to pair with the salad include:
+Some of my favorite mains to pair with this fresh salad include: